HomeProductivitycamscanner

 Is it safe to scan sensitive documents with CamScanner?

 Be careful here.
-By default your scans sync to CamScanner cloud servers, so private documents leave your phone.
+By default your scans sync to CamScanner's cloud servers, so private documents leave your phone.
 For anything sensitive, turn off cloud sync in settings or export the file straight to your own storage and delete the local copy.
-The scanning itself is fine, the cloud upload is the part to manage.
+The scanning itself is fine; the automatic upload is the part to manage.

 Does CamScanner read text from scans?

-Yes.
-Open a finished scan, tap recognize text, and the built in OCR pulls the words out so you can copy or search them.
-In our testing it handled clean printed text reliably and struggled more with messy handwriting, which is normal for mobile OCR.
+It can, but it's no longer free without limits.
+Open a scan and tap recognize text and the OCR pulls the words out so you can copy or search them.
+In 2026 the free tier only gives you a few OCR credits, after which it's a premium feature.
+When it ran it handled clean print reliably and struggled with messy handwriting, which is normal for phone OCR.